Chiang Kai-shek: Wives

 Soong Mei-ling (1898–2003), who moved to the United States after Chiang Kai-shek's death, is arguably his most famous wife even though they had no children together.

 In 1901, in an arranged marriage at age 14, Chiang was married to Mao Fumei, an illiterate villager five years his senior.
+Chiang and Mao had one son, Ching-kuo.
 While married to Mao, Chiang adopted either one or two concubines (concubinage was still a common practice for well-to-do, non-Christian males in China): he took Yao Yecheng (姚冶誠, 1887–1966) as concubine in late 1912 and married Chen Jieru (1906–1971) in December 1921.
 While he was still living in Shanghai, Chiang and Yao adopted a son, Wei-kuo.
 Chen adopted a daughter in 1924, named Yaoguang, who later took her mother's surname.
 Chen's autobiography rejected the idea that she had been a concubine.
 Chen said that, by the time she married Chiang, he had already divorced Yao, and that Chen was therefore his wife.
-Chiang and Mao had a son, Ching-kuo.

 According to the memoirs of Chen Jieru, Chiang's second wife, she contracted gonorrhea from Chiang soon after their marriage.
 He told her that he acquired this disease after separating from his first wife and living with his concubine Yao Yecheng, as well as with many other women he consorted with.
 His doctor explained to her that Chiang had sex with her before completing his treatment for the disease.
 As a result, both Chiang and Chen Jieru believed that they had become sterile; however, a purported miscarriage by Soong Mei-ling in August 1928 would, if it actually occurred, cast serious doubt on whether this was true.

-Religion and relationships with religious communities

-Chiang personally dealt extensively with religions, power figures, and factions in China during his regime.

-Religious views

-Chiang Kai-shek was born and raised as a Buddhist, but became a Methodist upon his marriage to his fourth wife, Soong Mei-ling.
-It was previously believed that this was a political move, but further studies of his personal diaries suggest that his faith was sincere.